Is a Dexamethasone Suppression Test?

 Standard High-Dose Test

-- You will collect samples of urine over three days and store them in 24-hour containers.
+- You’ll collect samples of urine over three days and store them in 24-hour containers.

-- On the second day, your doctor will give you 2 mg of oral dexamethasoneevery 6 hours for 48 hours.
+- On the second day, your doctor will give you 2 milligrams of oral dexamethasone every 6 hours for 48 hours.

 - heart failure

 - a poor diet

 - untreated diabetes